rsvp/fecon235/README.md

-## fecon235 :: Computational data tools for financial economics ##
+## fecon235 : Computational data tools for financial economics ##

 [![Join the chat at https://gitter.im/rsvp/fecon235](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/rsvp/fecon235?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-This is a free open source project for software tools useful in financial economics.
-We develop research notebooks which are executable scripts capable of statistical computations, as well as collecting raw data in real-time.
+This is a free open source project for software tools in financial economics.
+We develop code for research notebooks which are executable scripts capable of statistical computations, as well as, collection of raw data in real-time.
-This serves to directly verify theoretical ideas and practical methods.
+This serves to verify theoretical ideas and practical methods interactively.

-The project name derives from the seminar series held at the University of California at Berkeley, jointly sponsored by the Department of Economics and the Haas School of Business.
+The project derives from the seminar series held at the University of California at Berkeley, jointly sponsored by the Department of Economics and the Haas School of Business.
-Selected topics are treated for in-depth studies.
+Selected topics are treated for replicable analysis.

 ### What is this repository for? ###

-- Source data, both historical and the most current.
+- Economic and financial data, both historical and the most current.

-- Easy data munging, e.g. resampling and alignment of time series.
+- Data munging, for example, resampling and alignment of time series.

-- Exploration of data using graphical packages.

-- Analysis using techniques from econometrics and machine learning.
+- Analysis using techniques from econometrics and statistical machine learning.

-- Presentation of mathematical results (in LaTex) and symbolic models.
+- Visualization of data using graphical packages.

-- Reproducible research which is collaborative and publicly accessible.
+- Reproducible research which is collaborative and openly accessible.

-**Database:** currently our main source is [FRED], the U.S. Federal Reserve Economic Data bank which is accessed directly online using our programs.
+**Database:** the primary source is [FRED], the U.S. Federal Reserve Economic Data bank which is accessed directly online using our interface.
-Some specialized data can be directly retrieved using our [Quandl] API module, for example, futures prices.
-Data for stocks, ETFs, and mutual funds comes directly from Yahoo Finance, and falls back on Google Finance.
+Other specialized data can be directly retrieved using our [Quandl] API module, for example, futures prices.
+Data for stocks, mutual funds, and ETFs is sourced from Yahoo Finance, but falls back on Google Finance.
+All data access is designed to be completely *free* of charge.

-**Models:** we emphasize original research where the baseline comparison is to *Ferbus*, the model used internally by the Federal Reserve Bank.
-Accuracy of out-of-sample forecasts takes precedence over traditional measures of model fit.
+**Models:** our baseline is *Ferbus*, the model used internally by the Federal Reserve Bank, however at fecon235, the accuracy of out-of-sample forecasts takes precedence over traditional measures of model fit.
+We also develop tools for asset pricing and portfolio optimization, in addition to econometric models.

-### How do I get set up? ###
+### How does one get started? ###

+* We rely primarily on Python, especially the Jupyter/IPython notebook and pandas packages (though the R kernel may be used as needed).

-* Deployment: for introduction to the Python ecosystem for financial economists, the best reference for getting started is the Quantitative Economics site by Thomas [Sargent].
+* Deployment: the best reference to the Python ecosystem for financial economists is the Quantitative Economics site by Thomas [Sargent].

-* We rely primarily on Python, especially the Jupyter notebook and pandas packages.
-The code is designed to be cross-platform for users, however, for developers we assume a Linux environment.
-  R code may be used as needed, usually indirectly within wrappers.
+* Dependencies: pandas > 0.15 is highly recommended.
+  All modules are tested against both Python 2.7 and 3 series.
+  User code has been rewritten for cross-platform performance (Linux, Mac, and Windows).

-* Configuration: we strongly recommend [Anaconda], a completely free Python distribution which includes about 200 of the most useful Python packages for science, math, engineering, data analysis.
+* Configuration: we strongly recommend [Anaconda], a free Python distribution which includes about 200 of the most useful Python packages for science, math, engineering, data analysis.
   It will resolve your headaches due to dependency hell.

-* Dependencies: pandas > 0.15 is suggested.
-  All modules are now operational under both Python 2 and 3.
-Also, code has been rewritten for cross-platform performance (Linux, Mac, and Windows).
-  Our tests under the *Jupyter* fork of the IPython notebook has not encountered any problems thus far.

-* Updates: for pre-2016 notebooks, please use import style discussed in *docs* README: https://git.io/fecon-intro The top-level module **fecon235.py**
+* Updates: for pre-2016 notebooks, please use import style discussed in *docs* README: https://git.io/fecon-intro

-  (formerly known as *nb/fecon.py*) is also explained in that introduction.
-  With adoption of python3 print_function,
-  the python2 print statement must be rewritten as a function.
+Some basic commands, e.g. get() and plot() in the fecon235 top module, will do a lot of the heavy lifting to get you started immediately.
+The commands are designed for scripts (not necessarily within Jupyter notebooks) and any Python IDE interactive development environment.

+The *docs* directory and our [wiki] should be gradually adding tutorials and FAQs.
+The source code, in the meantime, is thoroughly self-documenting.

 ### Examples of code ###

-The best way to see the code in action is to run the primary notebooks in the `nb` directory.
+The best way to see the code in action is to run the notebooks in the `nb` directory.
 Some of them are described at the end of this page.
-(Note that GitHub can render Jupyter notebooks directly in the browser, however, they will not be executable.)
+Note that GitHub can render Jupyter notebooks directly in the browser, however, they will not be executable.

 Here is a rendering of a notebook at GitHub for [Housing starts, home prices and affordibility](https://github.com/rsvp/fecon235/blob/master/nb/fred-housing.ipynb).
-If you locally executed that notebook, it would also seek out the latest available data to bring the research up-to-date.
+If you had executed that notebook locally, it would have also retrieved the latest available data and recomputed the results.

-To see how we score the Federal Reserve's performance under its dual mandate for inflation and unemployment, see https://git.io/fed where the Phillips curve is discredited by constructing heat map scatter plots.
+To score the Federal Reserve's performance under its dual mandate for inflation and unemployment, see https://git.io/fed (where tangentially the Phillips curve is discredited by constructing heat map scatter plots).
+Please see https://git.io/fedfunds to forecast the Fed Funds rate using futures contracts on LIBOR.

-Some basic commands,
-e.g. get() and plot() in the fecon235 module, will do a lot of the heavy lifting to get you started immediately.
-They are designed for scripts (not necessarily within Jupyter notebooks) and any Python IDE interactive development environment.
-The *docs* directory and our [wiki] should be gradually adding tutorials and FAQs for any clarifications.
+The notebook https://git.io/cotr discerns how various asset classes are positioned in the market.
+In contrast, an overview of asset prices is given in https://git.io/georet using geometric mean returns.

 ### Useful modules ###

-These standalone Python *lib* modules are frequently imported into our Python scripts:
+These are some of our Python modules in the `lib` directory:

-* yi_1tools.py : essential utility functions.
+* yi_1tools : essential utility functions.
-* yi_plot.py : essential plot functions.
+* yi_plot : plot functions and visualizations.
-* yi_timeseries : useful time series functions.
+* yi_timeseries : time series functions and filters.
-* yi_simulation : useful functions for simulation studies.
+* yi_simulation : building blocks for simulations.
-* yi_fred.py : Access FRED with pandas for plots and analysis.
+* yi_fred : Freely access FRED Federal Reserve data with pandas.
-* yi_quandl.py : Access Quandl with pandas for plots and analysis.
+* yi_quandl : Access free Quandl and government data with pandas.
-* yi_stocks.py : Access stocks and funds with pandas for plots and analysis.
+* yi_stocks : Get stock, mutual fund, and ETF quotes with pandas.

-However, for Jupyter notebooks and interactive sesssions, only one generalized module **fecon235.py** needs to be imported. please see https://git.io/fecon-intro in *docs* for details.
+For Jupyter notebooks and interactive sesssions, only one module **fecon235** needs to be imported; please consult https://git.io/fecon-intro for details.
-The commands are very easy to learn and customize, producing relatively sophisticated results quickly without detailed knowledge of the underlying numerical packages.
+The commands are very easy to customize, producing sophisticated results quickly without tweaking the underlying numerical packages.

-### Development ###
+### Development and contacts ###

-* Code revisions: please kindly follow [Github flow].
-  You are also invited to directly add commentary to existing notebooks.

-* Running tests: details are in the `tests` directory.
-  For integration testing, we run all notebooks in batch mode.
-  This also syncs temporary notebooks with current data.

 * Guidelines: we welcome your [pull request] to improve our code.
-  Please be sure to pull origin/master and rebase beforehand.
+  Details are outlined in [Development].

-* Documents and data for fecon235 seminars: contact us if you need help incorporating your material into this repository.
+* For fecon235 presentations: contact us if you need help incorporating your material into an auxiliary repository.

-### Contact info ###

-Repo [admin]
+Lead developer is Adriano rsvp.github.com: [admin].
+Please join our chat with fellow users and developers at [Gitter].

 ### Partial contents of nb directory ###